0

 Review of Vitl Products & Features

 Vitl offers both at-home DNA and blood tests, which can be used to help develop supplement formulas based on the user’s individual results.
-The company offers two DNA tests: Vitamins DNA Test and DNA Nutrition Test.

 • Diet: 16 reports that inform on caffeine sensitivity, gluten intolerance, and more.